nam178/MembershipAPI/README.md

 ### Test step 1: Create account for Tenant Application 1
-Using the tenant application 1's ID and secret above, we create a new user for testing.
+Using the tenant application 1's ID and secret above, we create a new user for testing:
 ```
 curl -X POST \
   http://localhost:8080/api/register \